WE ARE ONE VOICE IN A CHORUS OF AGRICULTURAL PRODUCERS WHO ARE CHANGING THE TUNE OF THE WINE INDUSTRY.

 ABOVE ALL WE STRIVE TO MAKE WINES THAT ARE DELICIOUS, JOYFUL, AND TRULY REPRESENTATIVE OF CALIFORNIA

 We’re small fish in a big pond (CA’s largest winery produces 75 million cases annually, we make ~7,000), so we form a friendly community with one another and with our customers.
 Wine is an extension of our culture.
 Our collective idea of beauty has shifted away from homogeneity, status, and normativity, and moved toward uniqueness, authenticity, and personality.
 This moment allows us the creative freedom to express the true variability and beauty of nature.
-Each wine expresses its own personality, and we like that.
+Each of our wines expresses a distinct personality, and we like that.

 You have your own personality, and we like that too.
-We take joy seriously.
+That's why we take your joy seriously.
 We're ready to leave that heavy, tired feeling you get when drinking conventional wine behind.
-We believe natural wines jive with your body better: whether it’s a darker, more structured red, a snappy, chill-able red, or a bright, acidic white, they tend to uplift you more than weigh you down.
+We believe natural wines jive with your body better: whether it’s a moody red, a snappy rosato, a bright white, or something in between, our wines tend to uplift you more than weigh you down.

 Martha went to work in the vineyard, olive orchard, and winery of a small farm and learning center in Tuscany after studying traditional agricultural systems and Italian during her undergraduate degree.
 The majority of her farm work took place in the vineyard rather than the winery, so she entered the world of wine production through the lens of a vintner rather than a typical modern California winemaker who spends very little to no time in the vineyard.
 During this time she also worked with farm animals, bees, and vegetables, and to this day views growing grapes and making wine as part of a larger system.